-These six Singaporean areas are densely populated with a mixture of Malays, Indians, and Chinese to name a few of the key cultures.
-The island country boasts a unique mix of Chinese and Malay flavors in its Peranakan (or Nonya) cuisine as well as four distinct languages among its people; English, Malay, Mandarin, and Tamil.
+These six Singaporean areas above have a dense population with a mixture of Malays, Indians, and Chinese to name a few of the key cultures.
+The island country boasts a unique mix of Chinese and Malay flavors in its Peranakan (or Nonya) cuisine.
+As well as four distinct languages among its people: English, Malay, Mandarin, and Tamil.

 The weather is humid and categorized as a tropical rainforest with no real change in seasons.
 The legal system follows English common law and receives, along with Hong Kong, world-wide praise for its judicial quality.

-The number of cars allowed to operate on the island is restricted due to concerns about congestion and pollution.
+There is a car restriction on the island out of concern about congestion and pollution.
 If you are fortunate enough to slide behind the steering wheel of an automobile, remember you drive on the left side of the street!

-The Tax Samaritan country guide to US expat tax in Singapore is intended to provide a general review of the tax environment of Singapore and how that will impact your U.S. expatriate tax return as a U.S. Expat In Singapore.
+The Tax Samaritan country guide to U.S. expat tax in Singapore provides a general review of the tax environment of Singapore and how that will impact your U.S. expatriate tax return as a U.S. Expat In Singapore.

 Singapore Expat Income Taxes